MarcialRosales/rabbitmq-partitioning-with-cloud-stream/README.md

 We want to partition the trades based on the account the trade is for.
 We want 2 partitions in total, hence the trades will be spread between these two partitions.
 This means that we will need at least 2 **trade executor** instances, one for each partition.
 We can have as many instances of **trade requestor** as we want.

+## Running sample code

 To run the trade requestor, we recommend launching a terminal and run this command from it:
 ```bash
 cd trade-requestor
 mvn install
 java -jar target/trade-requestor-0.0.1-SNAPSHOT.jar
 ```
+> We could run as many instances as we want

 To run the trade executor instance 0, we recommend launching a separate terminal and run this command from it:
 ```bash